 - Take your right leg out behind you, and flex your foot, so that only your toes are touching the floor.

 - Lift your leg as high as you can without arching your back.

 - Lower your leg back down, until your toes touch the floor behind you.
-Repeat for the given number of reps and then change to your left leg.
+Repeat for 20 of reps and then change to your left leg.

 - Stand with your feet together.

 - Take your right leg out to the side as you lower into a wide squat position.